KocUniversity/comp100ps3/Instructions.md

 You are now ready to begin writing the code that interacts with the player.

 Implement the `play_hand` function.
 This function allows the user to play out a single hand.
-You'll first need to implement the helper function `calculate_handler`, which can be done in less than five lines of code.
 To end the hand early, the player must type "!!" (two exclamation points).

 ```